PhillipLy/BFSCUDA/README.md

 ## Prerequisites and Preprocessing instructions
 1. A good GPU, in this project we used Nvidia GTX 1080 Ti
 2. Ubuntu 16.04 with CUDA
-3. Download Central USA and NYC distance and travel graphs via link below: http://www.dis.uniroma1.it/challenge9/download.shtml
+3. Download Central USA and NYC distance and travel graphs via link: http://www.dis.uniroma1.it/challenge9/download.shtml
 4. Preprocess data so that only the first two columns (warning: large datasets with 14,000,000+ nodes and 34,000,000+ arcs) remained